 Launched in 2009, PACS worked in 90 districts in seven of India’s poorest states to help these communities claim their rights and entitlements more effectively.

-The programme’s main goal has been to reduce the welfare gap between socially excluded groups – specifically women, people with disabilities, Scheduled Castes, Scheduled Tribes and Muslims from poorer backgrounds – and the rest of the population.
+The programme’s main goal was to reduce the welfare gap between socially excluded groups – specifically women, people with disabilities, Scheduled Castes, Scheduled Tribes and Muslims from poorer backgrounds – and the rest of the population.

-Ending in March 2017, PACS has been funded by UK aid from the UK Government, which appointed the Indian Forum for Inclusive Response and Social Transformation (IFIRST) consortium to manage the programme.
-The consortium has been led by Christian Aid, along with Caritas India, the Indian Institute of Dalit Studies, ACCESS Development Services and the Financial Management Services Foundation.
+Ending in March 2017, PACS was funded by UK aid from the UK Government, which appointed the Indian Forum for Inclusive Response and Social Transformation (IFIRST) consortium to manage the programme.
+The consortium was led by Christian Aid, along with Caritas India, the Indian Institute of Dalit Studies, ACCESS Development Services and the Financial Management Services Foundation.